I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 Sky Ladder is a story about Chinese artist Cai Guo-Qiang.
 Raised in a small coastal town by an artistic family, Guo-Qiang’s signature art involves out-of-this-world fireworks displays.

 His art is revered in China because gunpowder is one of the most famous Chinese inventions and fireworks are seen as being special and lucky.
-And of course, the man’s got talent!
+And, of course, the man’s got talent!

 Sky Ladder also shows snippets of Guo-Qiang’s family history, and how this has shaped the man and artist he is today.

 What I found most interesting about Sky Ladder is the glimpse you get into contemporary art in China.
-It’s something you don’t hear a lot about in the West.

 Is there a Mao Zedong documentary on Netflix?